outragedpinkracoon/vim_notes/cheatsheet.md

 ## Change word
 cw - deletes a word or to the end of a word based on the current cursor position then places you in insert mode.
 We can use this in the same manner as delete e.g. c$ will delete to the end of the line from the current cursor.

+cW - change word up to the next space ct[character] - change up to (not including) the next instance of the specified character

 ## Insert the contents of a file
 :r {filename} - places the contents of a file under the current cursor location